Outer Sydney Metropolitan Bus Service Contracts: Regions

 The list of regions and its respective operators in the Transport for NSW or the eTendering NSW website.
 The information is accurate as of July 2024.

 Hunter, Newcastle & Central Coast

-OSMBSC 11 used to be part of OSMBSC 6, until it was created as a separate contract region.
+OSMBSC 11 used to be part of OSMBSC 6 until 2014, when it was created as a separate contract region.
 Its routes were formerly operated by Coastal Liner until it was acquired by ComfortDelGro Australia and its subsidiary Hunter Valley Buses on 1 August 2018.

-NISC 001 used to be OSMBSC 05 until July 2017, and was operated by Newcastle Buses & Ferries.
+NISC 1 used to be OSMBSC 5 until July 2017, and was operated by Newcastle Buses & Ferries.

+OSMBSC 7 was operated by Red Bus Services until July 2024, when the latter was rebranded as Red Bus CDC NSW and fully acquired by ComfortDelGro Australia.

 Blue Mountains

 Blue Mountains Transit routes were formerly operated by the Blue Mountains Bus Company until taken over by ComfortDelGro Cabcharge (now ComfortDelGro Australia) and its subsidiary Blue Mountains Transit in December 2014.

 Illawarra

 Premier Charters' region 9 routes were operated by Green's Northern Coaches, until taken over by Premier Transport Group in February 2015.
-OSMBSC 12 used to be part of OSMBSC 9, until it was created as a separate contract region.
+OSMBSC 12 used to be part of OSMBSC 9 until 2014, when it was created as a separate contract region.